b40numABCTech/guru/git.md

 Git
 ===

-Collection o git command that we perfer.
+Git command collection which we perfer.

 * prune : sync local branch as remote branch